-Field Meaning Group Defines a group of hosts, whose reachability is to be monitored by X1200 .
+Field Meaning Group Defines a group of hosts, whose reachability is to be monitored by X1000 .
 Each host to be monitored is assigned to a group.
 A total of ten groups can be configured with up to ten hosts each.
 Possible values: 0 9.
-IPAddress Defines a host that is to be monitored by X1200.
+IPAddress Defines a host that is to be monitored by X1000.
 Interval Defines the time interval in seconds to be used for checking the reachability of hosts (default value: 300 ).
-The smallest time interval is used within a group, i.e. all the hosts in a group are checked by X1200 at the smallest time interval of the group.
+The smallest time interval is used within a group, i.e. all the hosts in a group are checked by X1000 at the smallest time interval of the group.
+DownAction Defines how the status of the X1000 interfaces selected in FirstIfIndex and Range is set if ALL hosts in a group are not reachable.
+Possible values: down (default value): Interfaces are deacti- vated. up: Interfaces are activated.
+The status of the interfaces is set to the original value again when at least one host in a group can be reached again.